 FAQ

-| Question | If Yes → |
+| Question | If yes → |

 |---|---|

-| Does the MCP server connect to third-party services (GitHub, Slack, Google, etc.)? | OAuth 2.1 |
+| Does the MCP server connect to third-party services (GitHub, Slack, Google, etc.)? | OAuth2 (Authorization Code) |

 | Does the MCP server validate the same token used for inbound auth? | Token Passthrough |

-Token Passthrough vs Token Forwarding: What's the difference?
+Token Passthrough vs Token Forwarding: what's the difference?

-Token Passthrough vs Token Forwarding: What's the difference?
+Token Passthrough vs Token Forwarding: what's the difference?

 - Token Passthrough: The Gateway forwards the same token used for inbound authentication to the MCP server.
 The MCP server must be able to validate TrueFoundry tokens or your IdP tokens.

-Token Forwarding: The client provides separate credentials for the MCP server via
+- Token Forwarding: The client provides separate credentials for the MCP server via

 x-tfy-mcp-headers.
 These are different from the inbound auth token and are forwarded as-is to the MCP server.